blackout-poetry-tool/blackout-poetry-tool.github.io/README.md

-Blackout Poetry Generator
+Blackout Poetry Tool

-An app that explores 5 modes of creating blackout poetry in the context of human-computer dichotomy.
+An environment that explores 5 modes of creating blackout poetry in the context of human-computer dichotomy.